kcp-dev/kcp/docs/content/setup/kubectl-plugin.md

 ---
 description: >
-  How to use the kubectl kcp plugin.
+  How to install and use the kubectl kcp plugin.
 ---

-# kubectl kcp plugin
+# kubectl plugin

 kcp provides a kubectl plugin that simplifies the operations with the kcp server.